Our

 Frequently Asked Questions

-Knowing how to charter a private jet starts with having the right documents and details ready before your first call.
-For domestic Canadian flights, a government-issued photo ID and your travel details are sufficient to proceed.
-For international flights, a valid passport is required for every passenger, and depending on your destination, some travelers in your group may need visa documentation.
-You’ll also need to provide a complete passenger manifest with full legal names and identification details before departure.
-Chartering a private jet requires no medical certification or financial qualifications.
-The booking process is open to any passenger, provided travel documents are appropriate for the route and destination.
+Chartering a private jet starts with having the right documents ready.
+For domestic Canadian flights, a government-issued photo ID is sufficient.
+For international departures, a valid passport is required for every passenger, and some destinations may require visa documentation.
+You’ll also need to provide a complete passenger manifest with full legal names before departure.
+No medical certification or financial qualifications are required — the booking process is open to any traveler with appropriate documents.

-When it comes to private jet charter bookings in Canada, lead time depends on your flexibility and preferred aircraft category.
-On-demand charters can be arranged with as little as a few hours’ notice, provided the right aircraft is available at the time of inquiry.
-To book a private jet with more selection and pricing flexibility, a lead time of 24 to 72 hours is recommended.
-This gives operators time to confirm aircraft availability, crew, and any route-specific handling requirements.
-During peak travel periods, including major holidays, long weekends, and large events, earlier booking is strongly recommended.
-Demand rises sharply around these windows, and preferred aircraft categories can fill quickly.
+On-demand private jet charters in Canada can be arranged with as little as a few hours’ notice, depending on aircraft availability.
+For greater selection and scheduling flexibility, a lead time of 24 to 72 hours is recommended.
+This gives the operator time to confirm aircraft availability, crew, and route-specific handling requirements.
+During peak travel periods — major holidays, long weekends, and large events — booking earlier is strongly advised, as preferred aircraft categories fill quickly.

 Yes, one-way trips are entirely standard when you book a private jet in Canada.
-The quote will include any repositioning costs associated with the aircraft traveling to or from a base location, which is a normal part of how one-way charter pricing is structured across the industry.
-Empty leg flights offer a cost-effective alternative for one-way travel when a repositioning leg aligns with your route.
-Private jets already repositioning between assignments can be booked at significantly reduced rates.
-ACASS publishes available empty legs, making it straightforward to identify whether a reduced-rate option exists for your departure city and destination before committing to a full standard quote.
+The quote will include any repositioning component associated with the aircraft traveling to or from its base — this is consistent across the industry.
+Empty leg flights are a compelling option for one-way travelers whose routing aligns with an available repositioning flight.
+ACASS publishes available empty legs, making it straightforward to explore whether a flexible option exists before committing to a standard booking.

-One of the first things you learn when figuring out how to charter a private jet is that departure happens from a different location than the commercial terminal.
-FBO stands for Fixed-Base Operator, a private terminal facility physically separate from the main airport building.
+FBO stands for Fixed-Base Operator — a private terminal facility physically separate from the main airport building.
 You check in at the FBO, bypass standard security screening, and board directly from the tarmac.
-For private jet charters in Canada, travelers can access most major airports with dedicated FBO facilities, including Toronto Pearson, Vancouver International, Calgary International, and Montreal Trudeau.
-Before departure, confirm the FBO address directly with your operator.
-Standard navigation apps frequently route to the commercial terminal entrance rather than the correct private facility location.
+Most major Canadian airports have dedicated FBO facilities, including Toronto Pearson, Vancouver International, Calgary International, and Montreal Trudeau.
+Always confirm the FBO address directly with your operator before departure day, as navigation apps frequently direct to the commercial terminal entrance instead.